-The multiplicity of steady states is generated by the debt Laffer curve that gives a nonmonotonic relation between the total interest expense and the real interest rate.
-Such nonmonotonicity is due to the positive relation between the interest rate and public debt.
+The multiplicity of steady states is generated by the debt Laffer curve that gives a non-monotonic relation between the total interest expense and the real interest rate.
+Such non-monotonicity is due to the positive relation between the interest rate and public debt.
 In our model with financial frictions, an increase in public debt reduces the liquidity premium and raises the real interest rate.

 Under a reasonable calibration when the long-run deficit-to-GDP ratio is set at 0.445%, our model delivers exactly two steady states, one of which is associated with a lower interest rate, a lower output level, and a lower debt-to-GDP ratio (labeled steady state L), and the other is labeled steady state H. The debt-to-GDP ratio in steady state L is targeted at the average 35.9% of the US data over 1950-2019.
-We find that, for the real version of our calibrated model, there is a unique bounded equilibrium around steady state L and there is no bounded equilibrium around steady state H. By contrast, for our monetary model, the results are very different because the price level (inflation) together with real variables must be determined in equilibrium.
+We find that, for the real version of our calibrated model, there is a unique bounded equilibrium around steady state L and there is no bounded equilibrium around steady state H as in Kaas (2016).
+By contrast, for our monetary model, the results are very different as the price level or inflation must also be determined in equilibrium.